Daily life of the Etruscans: The music

 The frescoes depict dancers, and musicians playing various instruments.
 This practice is also present on the many Hellenistic-inspired vases.

 Dance on a fresco from a tomb in Monterozzi.

-Festivities and rituals accompanied urban and agricultural life, and music was as much a part of this as the dancing it provoked.

 Social rituals

 Fish plate typical of southern Italy from the second half of the 4th century BC.

 Etruscan divination was used to guide decision-making, and the remains of various buildings reveal the practice (the templum for the Etruscan temple) or the superstitions and beliefs that accompanied it (acroterial statues such as the "cowboy of Murlo").

 Etruscan mythology, adapted from that of the Greeks, accompanied every gesture of daily life, including the home (Lares and Penates gods), farming, warfare and town-building (protective genius).